 An experimental documentary, in progress.

-Often trained for dark pool military training—military activities contracted by the U.S. government, off the books—by the age of fifteen, by highly revered former or current military personnel.
+They were often targeted for training by the age of fifteen, by highly revered former or current military personnel from Special Forces.
 Because of their poverty they had little choice but to participate.

-Receiving this kind of mercenary training at such an early age directly impacts psychological development as the human brain is not fully formed.
+Receiving this kind of military-like training at such an early age directly impacts psychological development as the human brain is not fully formed.